raphCode/master-thesis-muzero/approach.typ

 $s^0$.
 From a !gtic standpoint, this requires the !g to be with !pr and of !pinf (See @sec_pr and
 @sec_pinf, respectively).
-In the context of !rl, this means that an !obs must uniquely identify the current !s of the !env.
+In the context of !rl, it also means that an !obs must uniquely capture the current !s of the !env.

-This aspect best illustrated by example of the fifty moves rule in chess:
+This aspect is best illustrated by the example of the fifty-moves rule in chess:
 If 50 moves pass without a capture or a pawn moved, the !g may end in a draw.
 While a human can deduce a history of moves from successive board !ss, the !mz !ag starts each move afresh, given only the current !obs.
-The current board !s is therefore not enough !i to distinguish a regular !g situation from one where the fifty-move rule applies.
+The current board is therefore not enough !i to distinguish a regular !g situation from one where the fifty-move rule applies.
 @muzero